Trygvemb/Algorithms-Cloud-computing/MicrosoftAzureFundamentals.md

     - **PaaS**: Ideal for developers who want to focus on building applications without managing the underlying infrastructure.
     - **SaaS**: Best for end-users who need access to software applications without worrying about maintenance or updates.

+## Module 2: Microsoft Azure Fundamentals: Describe Azure architecture and services

-## Part 2: Describe Azure architecture and services
+### Part 2: Describe Azure architecture and services

-### 1: Describe the core architectural components of Azure
+#### 1: Describe the core architectural components of Azure

 1. **Describe Azure regions, region pairs, and sovereign regions**
     - Azure regions are geographical areas containing one or more datacenters.
 Region pairs are two regions within the same geography for disaster recovery.
 Sovereign regions are isolated regions for compliance with specific regulations.